LT-IntroToAI-SY2526/assignment-0-KvvDev/writeup.md

 Committing and pushing is saving the changes stored on your computer to a Git repository.
 A commit is a change stored on your computer, and pushing the commmit is applying it to the repository.

 **3. What is a repository and what does it contain?**

-A repository is a big folder with
+A repository is a big folder with all the files needed for a project.
+You can see all your repositories on your Github dashboard.

 ---